FILMMAKER. TV PRODUCER. CREATIVE executive. adventure ADDICT.

 People aren't just one thing.

 I'm passionate about using technology to telling compelling, immersive stories.
 I work as a filmmaker, producing documentary films, documentary series, and other television shows for major content networks.
 I focus on creating adventure travel films and TV shows that let viewers experience amazing journeys in exotic locales.

-I've also worked as a software designer, building technology experiences to make online social interaction better.
+I've also worked as a creative executive for tech companies, building technology experiences to make online social interaction better.
 I love computer games and virtual reality, especially as storytelling mediums.
 I published a book about the iconic computer game, Doom.